Access to Excellence Fellowship

 The Application for Graduate Appointment is no longer required.
 Follow the requirements for the correct competition.

 To be considered for nomination, applicants/students need to submit the following documents to the nominating department/program’s Director of Graduate Studies well in advance of the deadlines.
-Carefully follow the maximum word limits, where noted.
+Carefully follow the maximum word and page limits, where noted.

 Incomplete applications will not be considered.

-Recruitment Nominations | Retention Nominations |
+| Recruitment Nominations |

-Transmittal and Statement of Financial Support Form | Transmittal and Statement of Financial Support Form |
+| Transmittal and Statement of Financial Support Form |

-DGS Nomination Letter (if applicable, explain why candidate would be outstanding for the Pipeline to an Inclusive Faculty Program) | DGS Nomination Letter |
+| DGS Nomination Letter (if applicable, explain why candidate would be outstanding for the Pipeline to an Inclusive Faculty Program) |

-Personal Statement (document used for admission to your program; if PIF eligible AND if not addressed in the personal statement, attach applicant’s career goals (1p.)) | Statement of Research Plan (max.
-300 words) |
+| Personal Statement (document used for admission to your program; if PIF eligible AND if not addressed in the personal statement, attach applicant’s career goals (1p.)) |

-Three Letters of Recommendation (LORs used for admission into your graduate program) | Three Letters of Recommendation |
+| Three Letters of Recommendation (LORs used for admission into your graduate program) |

-CV (maximum 3 pages) | CV (maximum 3 pages) |
+| CV (maximum 3 pages) |

-Transcripts of Post-secondary Degrees (copies of official) | UIC Transcript (from Banner or copy of official) |
+| Transcripts of Post-secondary Degrees (copies of official) |

 HTML